Bone and Bone Formation

 Bone Formation and Remodelling

-1. Be able to describe, as well as recognize in microscope sections/photos, the process of intramembranous bone formation, including the process by which cancellous bone is converted into compact bone.
+1. Be able to describe and recognize in microscope sections the process of intramembranous bone formation.

-2. Be able to recognize these cell types: osteoblasts, osteocytes and osteoclasts.
-Know their role in the process of intramembranous bone formation and conversion of cancellous bone to compact bone.
+3. Recognize different bone cell types: osteoblasts, osteocytes, and osteoclasts.
+Know their role in the process of intramembranous bone formation.

-4. Understand the process of endochondral bone formation and know how a cartilage model is broken down and replaced by bone (e.g. formation of a bony collar, chondrocyte death, invasion of an osteogenic bud from the periosteum, etc.).
+6. Understand the process of endochondral bone formation and know how a cartilage model is broken down and replaced by bone (e.g., formation of a bony collar, chondrocyte death or transdifferentiation, etc.).

-8. Be able to recognize the different zones of a cartilage growth plate and describe the processes of osteogenesis that take place in each zone (e.g. zone of resting cartilage, proliferation, hypertrophy, calcification and ossification).
+7. Be able to recognize the different zones of an epiphyseal growth plate and describe the processes that take place in each zone (e.g., zones of resting cartilage, proliferation, hypertrophy, calcification, and ossification).

-10. Be able to describe how fracture repair resembles the process of endochondral bone formation.
+8. Be able to describe how bone fracture repair resembles the process of endochondral bone formation.

 There is no single perfect section in which to study bone and its formation.
 The process involves transitions, and the various stages are simply too many to be encompassed in any one section.
 Even the many slides available in this session may not have all the structures you need for study, so try to look as many different slides as you can.
 With the exception of slide #51 and #93, all the slides you study have been decalcified by the action of acid or a chelating agent, so you will be looking at the remaining organic matrix.
 Bone is difficult to cut in paraffin so there are distortions and differential shrinkages, common events that lead to an almost universal separation of the bone from the periosteum.
 If you look long enough, however, you'll find intact areas; these areas are the ones with which to start your study.